April 8, 2026

 Why Is Slack “Hard To Follow,” and What Fixes It Fastest?

-Too many topics in the main timeline and too many DMs.
-Threads, clear channel purpose, and fewer interruptions are the quickest wins.
+Too many topics in the main timeline, too many DMs, and too much low-signal chatter.
+Threads, clear channel purpose, fewer interruptions, and better filtering/search are the quickest wins.

 Related Blogs